MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 As an administrator, you can customize the CRM information that's displayed in Viva Sales to give your sellers a more relevant view.

 CRM forms and fields customization is environment-specific—each environment has its own set of configurations.
-Contact, opportunity, and account record types are available by default.
-You can add other out-of-the-box and custom record types; and also remove them when not required.
+Contact, opportunity, and account entities are available by default.
+You can add other out-of-the-box and custom entities; and also remove them when not required.

 Viva Sales forms and lists are based on CRM views.
 A view defines the list of columns to be displayed, how the list of records is sorted by default, and what default filters are applied to restrict which records will appear in the list.
-For contact, account, and opportunity record types, it is not mandatory to select a view.
+For contact, account, and opportunity entities, it is not mandatory to select a view.
 If you don't select a view, the default view is used.
-For other record types, you must select a view.
+For other entities, you must select a view.

-Changes made to record types are reflected in the Viva Sales pane in Outlook and Adaptive Cards shared in Teams chat.
-When saving Outlook activities (emails and meetings) from Viva Sales to your CRM system, you can search for records of the added record types, and connect the activity to the record.
-When using Viva Sales app for Teams through messaging extensions, you can search for records of the added record types.
+Changes made to entities are reflected in the Viva Sales pane in Outlook and Adaptive Cards shared in Teams chat.
+When saving Outlook activities (emails and meetings) from Viva Sales to your CRM system, you can search for records of the added entities, and connect the activity to the record.
+When using Viva Sales app for Teams through messaging extensions, you can search for records of the added entities.

 Record names, field names, and mandatory fields are displayed as they're defined in the CRM.

+> [!NOTE]
+> The term "entity" is used in this article to refer to a record type or object in Viva Sales.
+The term displayed on user interface depends on the CRM system you're connected to.
+If you're connected to Dynamics 365, "record type" is displayed.
+If you're connected to Salesforce, "object" is displayed.

 :::image type="content" source="media/admin-settings.png" alt-text="Screenshot showing Viva Sales admin settings.":::